PhantomGamesDevelopment/TWM2/README.md

 * TWM2 Challenge System Changes
   * Depricated the Blacklist Challenges, and replaced it with Wargames challenges, which are focused on PvP tasks across all modes.
     * Let's see who can complete some of those "tough" ones :)
-  * Completed the Zombie Slaying Challenges, allowing players to earn some nice healthy batches of EXP for slaying zombies
+  * "Finally" completed the Zombie Slaying Challenges category, zombie hunters rejoice for bonus EXP!
   * Added boss challenges for the bosses that did not have any:
     * Shade Lord
 	* Ghost of Fire